Review and road test of the Audi Q5

 Cost of Ownership

-This second generation Q5 has taken a big step forward in terms of efficiency, thanks to a 90kg weight saving over its predecessor.
-This comes mainly courtesy of the fact that steels with maximum tensile strength and aluminium form an intelligent material mix in the body.
+From launch this second generation Q5 took a big step forward in terms of efficiency, thanks to a 90kg weight saving over its predecessor.
+This came mainly courtesy of the fact that steels with maximum tensile strength and aluminium form an intelligent material mix in the body.
 It also helps in this regard that the MK2 model Q5 stands at the top of its class in its aerodynamics.
 The four-cylinder versions attain a cd figure of 0.30 with the aerodynamically optimised roof.
-As a result, the 40 TDI diesel that most customers buy manages up to 51.4mpg on the combined cycle and up to 144g/km of CO2 (both WLTP figures converted back to NEDC).
+As a result, the 40 TDI diesel that most customers buy manages up to 39.2mpg on the WLTP combined cycle and up to 144g/km of CO2 (NEDC).
+For the 45 TFSI petrol, the figures are 33.2mpg and 164g/km.

 Whether your destination is Sainsburys or the annual family skiing trip to Crans Montana, you'll feel better about doing it in an Audi Q5.
 In between, in contrast to larger, plusher and thirstier 4x4s, you won't get that nagging feeling of using a sledgehammer to crash a nut when it comes to meeting your real motoring needs.
 Nor, when you're alone on a twisty B road, should you need to wish you'd bought something sportier.